HackerYou/scratchWorkshop/scratch.md

 [8-Bit Music Maker](https://scratch.mit.edu/projects/87829696/)

 ## Getting started with Scratch
-Is super easy - just head over to: https://scratch.mit.edu/ and click 'create'!
+Is super easy - just head over to: https://scratch.mit.edu/.
+We'll start by signing up for an account.

-Take five to ten minutes now and just mess around it with.
+Once you've signed up, click 'create'!

 ## The Scratch Environment
 There are a couple of key blocks to look at: **Events**, **Motion**, and **Control**.
 These blocks allow you to control the sprite, or sprites you have on the screen.
 The interface is broken up into a few important areas: